jkurt-panday/demo-repo/README.md

 # Demo repo

-A gihub repo for the freeCodeCamp tutorial video.
+A gihub repo for the freeCodeCamp git and github tutorial video.